m4ch374/mu_sick_bot/README.md

   > Whitelist a role such that the role has access to Moderation commands

-# Supported Sources and Restrictions
+# :triangular_ruler: Supported Sources and Restrictions
 * :white_check_mark: Supported sources
 Unfortunately, at this stage we only support sources from `youtube`